Bisimilarity of diagrams: Bisimilarity and bisimulations of diagrams

-Branches and extensions form a path category in the sense of \cite{joyal96}, and we then say that a morphism $(\Phi,\sigma)$ from $\map{F}{\C}{\A}$ to $\map{G}{\D}{\A}$ is \textbf{open} if for every diagram of the form (in plain): where $(\Pi,\theta)$ is an extension of branches, there is an evolution of $F$ (in dots) which makes the two triangles commute.
+where $(\Pi,\theta)$ is an extension of branches, there is an evolution of $F$ (in dots) which makes the two triangles commute.
 This means that if we can extend an evolution of $F$, mapped on an evolution of $G$ by $(\Phi,\sigma)$, as a longer evolution of $G$, then we can extend it as a longer evolution of $F$ that is mapped to this longer evolution of $G$.
 This means in particular that $F$ and $G$ have exactly the same evolutions.
 As observed in \cite{dubut15}, the definition of an open map can be simplified as follows:

 \begin{theorem} A morphism $(\Phi,\sigma)$ is open if and only if:\\ -- $\Phi$ is surjective on objects, i.e., for every object $d$ of $\D$, there is an object $c$ of $\C$ such that $\Phi(c) = d$,\\ -- $\Phi$ is a fibration, i.e., for every morphism of $\D$ of the form $\map{j}{\Phi(c)}{d'}$, there is a morphism $\map{i}{c}{c'}$ of $\C$ such that $\Phi(i) = j$. \end{theorem}